inariksit/GF-testing/README.md

   -e --empty-fields        Show fields whose strings are always empty -u --unused-fields       Show fields that never make it into the top
                            category
-  -n --nullable            Show trees that are erased -o --old-grammar=ITEM    Path to an earlier version of the grammar
+  -r --erased-trees        Show trees that are erased -o --old-grammar=ITEM    Path to an earlier version of the grammar
      --only-changed-cats   When comparing against an earlier version of a grammar, only test functions in categories that have